Conjugate Heat Transfer for Reflector Bypass Flow

 commentnote:Computing Needs

-This tutorial requires High-Performance Computing (HPC) resources to run.
+This tutorial requires HPC resources to run.

 Geometry and Computational Model